jhconning/Trade340/notes/Krugman In Praise.md

 	d.
 Import oriented growth
 (maybe a short response question where all answers are accepted like)
 3. Are you convinced by Krugman's argument?
 Why are why not?

+1. Which of the following features does NOT correctly describe the Third World country such as Indonesia and Bangladesh in the ‘70s?
+	a. importers of manufactures
+	b. exporters of primary commodity
+	c.
+Inefficient manufacturing sectors
+	*d. the vastly larger size of open markets

+2. According to Professor Krugman’s viewpoint, _____ allowed developing countries to break into world markets in many industries.
+	a. high default rate
+	*b. low wages
+	c. lower costs of living
+	d. high birth rate

+3. Professor Krugman argues that the outrage of his correspondents is due to fastidiousness.
+Do you agree with this explanation?